Locations:

 A note from Cleveland Clinic

-Pulseless electrical activity usually happens along with cardiac arrest, a very dangerous condition.
+Pulseless electrical activity is a type of cardiac arrest.
 Fortunately, modern medicine’s understanding of PEA and similar conditions has grown tremendously over the past few decades.
-However, the first few moments are especially critical, especially when cardiac arrest happens outside of a hospital.
+However, the first few moments are especially critical.
 That means effective CPR and quick medical attention can make a big difference and improve the chances of survival.

 Medically Reviewed